 Learn What A Security Analyst Does

 Requirements To Become A Security Analyst

-There are more things you need to know to become a security analyst.
+There are additional things you need to know to become a security analyst.
 One basic requirement is to have a bachelor’s degree in a field related to the cybersecurity industry.
 That would mean either information security, cybersecurity, computer programming, and related fields.

+Learn What A Security Analyst Does